Careers for the MFA Graduate

 "I went into my post-graduate semester with a completed draft of my manuscript, and therefore, faculty member Amy Hoffman and I were able to focus more on the smaller things – images, sentences, figurative language.
 This process was enlightening and extremely productive, and my manuscript has blossomed as a result.
 I highly recommend the Post-Grad Semester."

 —graduate Kassie Rubico

 Donating to the Solstice MFA Scholarship Fund

 The Solstice MFA Fund provides need-based scholarships to eligible students; donors don’t need to wait for our annual Writers Helping Writers online fundraiser to make a tax-deductible gift!
 These contributions ensure that Solstice can continue to support talented writers of limited means.

 As a charitable non-profit 501(c) 3 organization, contributions to the Solstice MFA Fund are fully tax deductible according to U.S. law.

-*Checks should be made out to Pine Manor College; please put “Solstice MFA Fund” on the memo line.
+*Checks should be made out to Pine Manor College; please put “Solstice Scholarship Fund” on the memo line and mail to: